Welcome to St Paul's

-How we learn in Sprites and Pixies
+How we learn in Bumblebees and Caterpillars

 The learning in the Early Years at St Paul's School is very much play centred and child-led.
 Whilst we plan learning opportunities with overarching themes, these are very much subject to change depending on the child’s interests and previous experiences.
-Therefore the learning can be child-led in a different direction and it is our job as teaching practitioners to step into their play with skilled questioning and modelling.
+Therefore, the learning can be child-led in a different direction and it is our job as teaching practitioners to step into their play with skilled questioning and modelling.
 This approach enables children to take ownership over their own learning and enables them to learn new skills whilst having fun!

 Playful Hands on Experiences

-We ensure that our children are provided with lots of real life hands on experiences to bring learning to life.
+We ensure that our children are provided with lots of real life, hands-on experiences to bring learning to life.
 This approach to learning immerses children in an experience and enables them to build new skills in a playful and purposeful manner.
 A few experiences that the EYFS have been provided with this year include:-